-Put the outboard motor in an upright position (not tilted).
-NOTICE: If the motor is not level, the oil level indicated on the dipstick may not be accurate.
+- Place the outboard motor in a vertical position (not tilted).
+NOTICE: If the outboard motor is not level, the oil level indicated on the oil dipstick may not be accurate.
+[ECMO1862] - 2.
+Remove the oil dipstick and wipe it clean.

-- 2. Remove oil dipstick and wipe it clean. - 3.
-Insert the dipstick and remove it again.
+- 1. Oil dipstick - Insert the oil dipstick completely and remove it again.

-Be sure to completely insert the dipstick into the dipstick guide, otherwise the oil level measurement will be incorrect. - Check the oil level using the dipstick to be sure the level falls between the upper level mark and lower level mark.
-Consult your Yamaha dealer if the oil level is out of specified level or if it appears milky or dirty.
+Check that the oil level on the oil dipstick is between the upper and lower marks.
+Consult your Yamaha dealer if the oil level is not at the proper level or if it appears milky or dirty.